david-a-parry/vase/README.md

                             CADD RawScore cutoff.
 Variants with a CADD RawScore below this value will be filtered.
-                            Only used with annotations from files supplied to --cadd_files or --cadd_dir arguments or
+                            Only used with annotations from files supplied to --cadd_files or --cadd_dir arguments or a
-                            pre-annotated or CADD_raw_score INFO field.
-To
+                            pre-annotated CADD_raw_score INFO field.
+To filter
-                            filter on CADD scores annotated using the VEP dbNSFP plugin use the --missense_filters option.
+                            on CADD scores annotated using the VEP dbNSFP plugin use the --missense_filters option.

       -d VCF [VCF ...], --dbsnp VCF [VCF ...], --clinvar VCF [VCF ...] dbSNP or ClinVar VCF file for variant